geotrev/undernet/app/docs/download.md

 </html>
 ```

 Note that if you plan to link to and start Undernet via `<script>` tag, it's recommended to add an event listener for `DOMContentLoaded` to ensure the page is ready.
-Head over to the [JavaScript](/docs/overview/javascript) page to see more examples, including UI frameworks like React.
+Head over to the [JavaScript](/docs/overview/javascript) page to see more examples, including in UI frameworks like React.

 ```html
 <script>